Open day / offer holder day FAQs

 Full programme details are made available online prior to each event.
 To ensure that you get a copy of the programme emailed to you in advance of the day, please book your place online.
 You will also be able to collect a hard copy programme on the day.

 The majority of the activity related to the open/offer holder day events is based at Keele campus.
 If you are interested in Nursing or Midwifery then you may also be invited to the Clinical Education Centre (CEC) at Royal Stoke University Hospital.
-You can make your own way between Keele campus and the Clinical Education Centre but there is a free shuttle bus between Keele and the Clinical Education Centre provided on the open days for those interested in Nursing and Midwifery.
+There is a free shuttle bus between Keele and the Clinical Education Centre provided on the open days for those interested in Nursing and Midwifery.
 The School of Nursing and Midwifery can be contacted directly on 01782 679600.

 On arrival onto campus please look out for our orange signage or a member of our security team who will be on hand to direct you to the next available car park.
 During open days car parking will be free on Keele campus, but please leave your car in a marked parking bay.